jkominek/piano-conversion/hardware/sensorboards/2040-centered-4x-QRE1113GR/README.md

 Note also that the 3D model of the sensor is taken from a different one and not very accurate neither quantitatively (i.e. dimensions are incorrect) nor qualitatively (for example it does not show the little "dips" where the LED and the phototransistors are).
-The subdirectory render contains more information on the 3D render process
+The subdirectory rendering contains more information on the 3D render process